 There are both federal and state laws that protect you from discrimination.
 Under federal law there is Title VII of the Civil Rights Act, which protects against discrimination regarding race, color, national origin, religion, and sex.
 California’s Fair Employment and Housing Act (FEHA), protects you from discrimination based on race, color, national origin, ancestry, religion, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity and expression, sexual orientation, age, or military and veteran status.

 Discrimination is illegal throughout the employment process, including the application and interview process, your employment duties and restrictions, your income and benefits, your ability to obtain training and promotions, and in regard to being fired or laid off.
 You cannot be treated differently, in a negative manner, or given fewer opportunities based on the characteristics above.
-If you believe you have been discriminated against by an employer, you should contact a San Francisco employment attorney at Willoughby Brod, LLP.
+If you believe you have been discriminated against by an employer, you should contact a San Francisco employment attorney at the Brod Law Firm.
 Our legal team can guide you through filing an administrative complaint with the California Department of Fair Employment and Housing (DFEH) or with the Equal Employment Opportunity Commission (EEOC).
 If the administrative process is exhausted without you obtaining a fair outcome, we can represent you in filing a lawsuit against your employer.Sexual Harassment

 Like discrimination, both federal and California law prohibits sexual harassment.
 The law recognizes that sexual harassment comes in a variety of forms.
 You may have been victimized in one egregious incident.
 For example, your supervisor may have cornered you and groped you in an elevator where you were unable to leave or call for help.
 Sexual harassment can also be far more subtle and pervasive.
 It may consist of looks, sexualized motions, and comments.
 It may consist of other coworkers, managers, and executives making you and other similar individuals feel uncomfortable by telling crude jokes, putting up inappropriate pictures, or watching porn at their work desks.